By Maria G. Balaguer, Researcher, National Stem Cell Foundation

 A Global Space Community in Action

 ASCEND was also my first real immersion in the broader space ecosystem.
-The Biology and Medicine technical sessions, sponsored by the ISS National Lab, gathered researchers working on cancer organoids, proteomics aboard the ISS, and bioreactor and hardware development for microgravity.
-Companies like Axiom Space and Space Tango shared how they’re building the infrastructure that will carry space research beyond the ISS era and into commercial stations.
+The “Biology and Medicine Technical Sessions”, sponsored by the ISS National Lab, gathered researchers working on cancer organoids, proteomics aboard the ISS, and bioreactor and hardware development for microgravity.
+Companies like Axiom Space and VAST shared how they’re building the infrastructure that will carry space research in the transition beyond the ISS era and into commercial stations.
 I even had the privilege of meeting Miguel López Alegría, commander of the Axiom Ax-1 and Ax-3 missions — a reminder of the human element at the heart of all this work.

 I was especially struck by Boryung, a Korean pharmaceutical company making aggressive investments in space-based research.
 Pairing pharmaceutical development with space-enabled disease modeling is a natural fit when the goal is to bring better therapies to patients faster.
 In parallel, NSCF is deepening international collaborations — including conversations with other countries who are interested in flying their cells with us — to expand our models to more diseases, more patients, and more diverse populations.
-Sharing technology and expertise to elevate brain health research globally is one of the most energizing parts of this work.
+Sharing technology and expertise to elevate regenerative medicine globally is one of the most energizing parts of this work.

 Looking Ahead: SpaceX-35 and Beyond

 As I look beyond ASCEND, my focus is on our next mission: SpaceX-35, currently targeted for October.
 Launch preparation is its own discipline.
 Unlike a standard lab experiment, spaceflight research requires extensive verification testing, hardware compatibility checks, and iterative troubleshooting when technology underperforms.
-Procedures must also be designed for astronauts who are simultaneously conducting spacewalks, performing maintenance, and running dozens of other experiments.
+Procedures must also be designed for astronauts who are simultaneously conducting spacewalks, performing ISS maintenance, and running dozens of other experiments.

 There are nights when we’re in the lab until 11 p.m., rehearsing load procedures and simulating launch timelines.
-But the idea of flying to Kennedy Space Center, loading our science, and watching a rocket carry our organoids to orbit is something I’ve long worked toward.
+But the idea of flying to Kennedy Space Center, loading our science, and watching a rocket fly our organoids to orbit is something I’ve long worked toward.